leostera/reason-design-patterns/README.md

 But now whoever consumes `Bakery.stock` can rely on it being a list of `bread`.
-Which is perfectly fine if you run a small bakery that doesn't need superb performance or has a big stock!
+Which is perfectly fine if you run a small bakery that doesn't need superb performance or has a large inventory!

 Now take a look at what happens when limit this interface: